Your Account Your Account

 Water and sewer lines in Walnut Street between Mountain and College avenues are some of the oldest in the city, dating back about 100 years.

-This project will replace these lines, along with some services, and address failing infrastructure that causes water quality concerns, low levels of fire protection and maintenance problems.
+This project, from April 2017-March 2018, replaced some of those lines, along with some services, and addressed failing infrastructure that caused water quality concerns, low levels of fire protection and maintenance problems.
 More information.

 North Shields Street Sanitary Sewer Extension